-1. Applicants may request a copy of our policy by writing the Admissions Office at 4430 Argent Court, Columbia, South Carolina, 29203, or calling (803) 754-3950.
+Applicants may request a copy of the policy by writing the Admissions Office at 4430 Argent Court, Columbia, South Carolina, 29203, or calling (803) 754-3950.

-2. Race, nationality, ethnic origin, sex, or disabilities are not factoring in our selection process.
+Race, nationality, ethnic origin, sex, or disabilities are not factoring in the selection process.